 But, Audrey as sweet and good for a laugh as she was, still had some institution left in her.
 She needed to be reminded to slow down when she ate (we aren’t going to take it on you Audrey, it’s ok).
 But for the most part, spending the better half of her life with no privacy, no community, nor general sense of human dignity being shown her had little effect on her spirit.

 Well, it had a profound effect.
-But sure as heck not to make her bitter.
+But it sure as heck didn't make her bitter.

 Quite the opposite.